 2009 / Talca, Chile / Taller de Obra, Universidad de Talca

-The students managed the donation of 100 small trees, which were used as a starting point for the design.
+The students negotiated a donation of 100 small trees that were used as a starting point for the design.
 The plaza is a grid of 10x10 trees in a strict square that adapts to pre-existing paths, a mini tennis court, and an existing kiosk.
+Then, the group designed and built light structures of a local species of bamboo to protect the small trees and give them space and time to grow.